Back to Blog

 Multiple Subcontractors and Suppliers Per Project

 Construction projects involve dozens, sometimes hundreds, of suppliers and subcontractors.
 A single residential development might involve 20+ material suppliers, 15+ subcontractors, 10+ service providers, and 5+ equipment suppliers.
-Tracking procurement spend manually means manually entering every invoice, categorising each supplier by B-BBEE level, calculating procurement percentages, updating when suppliers’ B-BBEE levels change, and generating reports for verification agents.
-This process is time-consuming, error-prone, and doesn’t scale as your business grows.
+Manual tracking means entering every invoice, categorising each supplier by B-BBEE level, and recalculating when certificates or levels change.
+Generating verification-ready reports adds more work.
+The process is time-consuming, error-prone, and does not scale as the business grows.

 B-BBEE Certificates Expire and Levels Change